-Honjin Hiranoya takes my breath away the moment I step into the wide-open expanse of the fresh smelling tatami reception area.
+Honjin Hiranoya takes my breath away the moment I step into the wide-open expanse of the fresh-smelling tatami reception area.
 This is no ordinary ryokan (traditional Japanese hotel) but a luxury destination in its own right.
-The only problem being the competitor for the travellers’ attention are the wonderful things to do in Takayama itself.
+The only problem being the competitor for the travellers’ attention is all the other wonderful things to do in Takayama itself.

 On this trip, I discovered that winter in Japan offers so much more than skiing in the city of Takayama, which is in the Hida region of Gifu Prefecture.
-Takayama’s old district is filled with Meiji-era inns, kura houses (treasuries built of mud bricks and resistant to fires) and the old court house, the Takayama Jinya a historic government house built in the 17th century is a famous landmark in Japan and the only remaining office of its kind in Japan and worth visiting.
+Takayama’s old district is filled with Meiji-era inns, Kura houses (treasuries built of mud bricks and resistant to fires) and the old courthouse.
+The Takayama Jinya, a historic government house, built in the 17th century is a famous landmark in Japan and the only remaining office of its kind in the country.

-So as time is of the essence, I tear myself away from the exquisite tatami rooms and charge out the door into brilliant sunshine to explore.
+So as time is of the essence, I tear myself away from the exquisite tatami rooms and charge out the door into the brilliant sunshine to explore.
 Here are the top things to do in Takayama.

 1- Take a photo at the Nakabashi Vermillion Bridge